PLSysSec/rlbox/docs-src/index.rst

       // allocate memory in the sandbox:
       auto taintedStr = sandbox.malloc_in_sandbox<char>(helloSize);
       // copy helloStr into the sandbox:
-      std::strncpy(taintedStr.unverified_safe_because("writing to region"), helloStr, helloSize);
+      std::strncpy(taintedStr.unverified_safe_pointer_because(helloSize, "writing to region"), helloStr, helloSize);
    ...

 Note that ``taintedStr`` is actually a :ref:`tainted <tainted>` string: it lives in the sandbox memory and could be written to by the (compromised) library code concurrently.
-As such, it's unsafe for us to use this value without verification.
-Above, we use the :ref:`unverified_safe_because
+As such, it's unsafe for us to use this pointer without verification.
+Above, we use the :ref:`unverified_safe_pointer_because
-<unverified_safe_because>` verifier which basically removes the taint without
+<unverified_safe_pointer_because>` verifier which basically removes the taint without
 any verification.
 This is safe because we copy the ``helloStr`` to sandbox
 memory: at worst, the sandboxed library can overwrite the memory region pointed to by ``taintedStr`` and crash when it tries to print it.